-This policy applies to all District users (full, part-time and temporary employees), volunteers and contractors during the time they are using any of the District's Computer Services and Technological Resources.
-As used in this policy the term "computer services" or "computer system" or "technological resources" means all District owned or leased computer equipment and networks connecting such equipment, District owned or licensed computer programs and software, and electronic mail, intranet and internet services provided through use of such equipment, programs and software, and all personal digital assistant (PDA) such as cell phones and tablets.
-As used in this policy, the term "Administrative Authority" means the District officials who hire, appoint, contract with, or otherwise authorize users under their supervision and control to use District computer and technological resources and to whom such users are responsible, or his or her designee.
-For purposes of this policy, the Board of Trustees of the District shall be the principle Administrative Authority, but the General Manager and manager of administration or such other administrative staff as delegated by the General Manger shall be considered Administrative Authorities responsible for users under their supervision and control.
+This policy applies to all BCRSDDistrict users (full, part-time and temporary employees), volunteers and contractors during the time they are using any of the

+BCRSD's District's Computer Services and Technological Resources.
+As used in this policy the term "computer services" or "computer system" or "technological resources" means all BCRSDDistrict owned or leased computer equipment and networks connecting such equipment, BCRSDDistrict owned or licensed computer programs and software, and electronic mail, intranet and internet services provided through use of such equipment, programs and software, and all personal digital assistant (PDA) such as cell phones and iPadstablets.
+As used in this policy, the term "Administrative Authority" means the BCRSD appointed official or District officials and management staff who hire, appoint, contract with, or otherwise authorize users under their supervision and control to use BCRSDDistrict computer and technological resources and to whom such users are responsible, or his or her designee.
+For purposes of this policy, the Board of Trustees of the District shall be the principle Administrative Authority, but the BCRSD Managers General Manager and Supervisors manager of administration or such other administrative staff as delegated by the General Manger shall be considered Administrative Authorities responsible for users under their supervision and control.